-Codes of Conduct by players or industry associations should include relevant aspects of ethical behaviour of all stakeholders including employees, customers, suppliers and competitors, local communities, and owners.
-Each of these stakeholders play a role in success or failure of their institutions.
+Codes of Conduct by players or industry associations should include relevant aspects of the ethical behaviour of all stakeholders including employees, customers, suppliers and competitors, local communities, and owners.
+Each of these stakeholders plays a role in the success or failure of their institutions.

 This is particularly in the area of credit risk pricing.
 Customers need to be clear on what their credit reference record means for them in the pricing of credit.

 Beyond product pricing, you need to be transparent on your governance, business models and risk and reward trade-offs particularly in respect to compensation policies.
 And this cannot be driven by enforcement by the regulator.
 You, the people in this room, must be the ones to go above and beyond the strict interpretation of transparency rules.

 Third, compliance without integrity is futile.